 Technically, all businesses are capable of managing chargebacks in-house.
 Card networks provide regulations regarding payment processing procedures—including chargeback management.
 In theory, you have all the information you need prevent and dispute chargebacks.

 But, just because the information needed is readily available doesn’t mean it is easy to implement or that adhering to those guidelines alone will generate significant results.
+Additionally, it may require more time than you’d prefer to invest to get up to speed on your obligations.

 Ask yourself these questions: